Timeless Flight: Tour

 With the album's release, the band embarked on a British and European tour.
 Jo Partridge was hired to play rhythm guitar on the tour.

 Critical reception

-On its release, Ray Fox-Cumming of Record Mirror & Disc felt Timeless Flight was "not as consistently good or disciplined" as The Best Years of Our Lives, but felt the album contained "enough of Harley at his best".
+Upon its release, Jonathan Barnett of the NME praised Timeless Flight as Harley's "best LP yet".
+He noted how the songwriter "bares his soul in the lyrics, and tries to come to terms with himself on vinyl", resulting in an album "as intense and as painfully personal as, say, Neil Young or David Bowie at their best".
+He found the band's "new laid-back, down-tempo" approach to be "much less hysterical and more tasteful than before" and felt that the "muted melodies match the spiritual remorse and disorientated insight of the words".
+He concluded that, while the album was "over-produced" and "a little too busy in the background" at times, with side two "nowhere near as emotionally energetic as side one", it was "an important work by a critically underrated talent".
+Ray Fox-Cumming of Record Mirror & Disc felt that the album was "not as consistently good or disciplined" as The Best Years of Our Lives, but believed it contained "enough of Harley at his best".
 He picked "All Men are Hungry", "Black or White" and "Nothing Is Sacred" as the album's "finest points".
 Geoff Barton of Sounds noted, "For the first half dozen or so listenings, Timeless Flight appears both unremarkable and confounding.
 With successive spins, however, you begin to find it gently imposing and, ultimately, quite compelling."
 Angus Mackinnon of Street Life considered the album to have "good music", but "questionable lyrical support systems".
 He concluded, "If you dig the words, the record's a Slumberland smooth double bed affair – and if you don't, you can just sleep on the floor."